This guide is for advanced users who may eventually intend to run Hyperlane

 - Send a test message to confirm that your relayer is able to deliver messages to and from each pair of chains

-- Deploy a Warp Route to send token value, not just messages, across chains
+- Deploy a Hyperlane Warp Route (HWR) to send token value, not just messages, across chains

 Getting Started